Chile

 The majority of workers are young people under 25, ironically referred to by its internal regulations as “partners”.

-The company is using all its resources to derail the process of collective bargaining and, through intimidation and direct retaliation, discourages workers from joining the union.
+and, through intimidation and direct retaliation, discourages workers from joining the union.

 The company was sentenced four times for violation of trade union rights in 2012, and the Chilean Supreme Court has recently upheld an appeal court ordering it to pay a $50,000 fine and to negotiate a collective agreement with the union.

-Walmart was confronted in July 2013 with an official collective bargaining agreement and in order not to give in to workers’ demands, used the threat of dismissals.
+agreement and in order not to give in to workers’ demands, used the threat of dismissals.
 The only concession the company agreed to offer was a wage adjustment of a mere 159 Chilean pesos, which equates to 31.8 US cent.

 In March 2013, after the creation of a union, the courier firm Servicios Integrales de Cobranzas y Correspondencia had access through the Labour Inspectorate to unionised workers, several of which were dismissed or threatened to be relocated.